browserengineering/book/book/visual-effects.md

 ```

 Skia's `Color` constructor packs the red, green, and blue values into
 its integer representation for us.
+(Alpha is implicitly 255, meaning
+opaque, in this case.)

 However, there are also a whole lot of named colors.
 Supporting this
 is necessary to see many of the examples in this book: